RasaHQ/rasa/docs/dataformat.rst

 You can provide training data as markdown or as json, as a single file or as a directory containing multiple files.
 Note that markdown is usually easier to work with.

-You can use `Chatito <https://rodrigopivi.github.io/Chatito/>`__ , a tool for generating training datasets in rasa's format using a simple DSL or `Tracy <https://yuukanoo.github.io/tracy>`__, a simple GUI to create training datasets for rasa.

 Markdown Format
 ---------------